 Outside of the benefits of getting a lower rate and customizing your repayment term, it’s essential to weigh the negatives of consolidating your debt with the positives.

-Entangling — and disentangling — your debt with your spouse’s can be complicated and lead to complex decisions.
-When thinking about, “can you consolidate student loans with a spouse?”, here are some common drawbacks of married student loan consolidation.
+Entangling — and disentangling — your debt with your spouse can be complicated and lead to complex decisions.
+When thinking about, “can you combine student loans with a spouse?”, here are some common drawbacks of married student loan consolidation.

 Refinancing spouse student loans means giving up federal loan benefits